 - Perform a Leak Test.
 Then disconnect your VPN and run the leak test on your computer.
 That's correct; we don't just want the VPN to work; we need some basic information first.

 - Restart the Leak Test after connecting to your VPN.
 Now is the moment to set up a VPN connection.

 - Next, go through whatever routine your VPN requires to create a connection - run the VPN application, enable the VPN in your system settings, or do whatever you normally do to connect.

 - It's time to re-run the leak test now that it's plugged in.
 You should (hopefully) observe completely different outcomes this time.

-- You'll have a new IP address, no Web leaks, and a new DNS entry if all goes smoothly.
+- If all goes smoothly, you'll have a new IP address, no Web leaks, and a new DNS entry.
 You need to run the IP leak check once more.
 You may notice that VPN is active in the resulting print (since your IP address indicates your location).

 As you may be aware, due to the increased demand for VPN services on the internet in recent years, various types of Fake VPN and Work VPN systems have emerged, causing a slew of issues for users.
-If you want to secure your device and connection, you should use a good VPN system.
+To secure your device and connection, you should use a good VPN system.
 Many people use it to conceal their identities, encrypt their conversations, and access the internet from a different location.
-All of those objectives might be lost if genuine information is leaked through a security flaw, which is more common than you might believe.
+Those objectives might be lost if genuine information is leaked through a security flaw, which is more common than you might believe.

-Although no security vulnerability can be predicted, we can easily prevent them along with DNS leaks, and other difficulties.
+Although no security vulnerability can be predicted, we can easily prevent them, DNS leaks, and other difficulties.
 You must always be alert about your VPN connection and test it to ensure that it is not leaking information.
 Leak detection is a relatively simple procedure.
-There are a lot of security-conscious people on the Internet, and there are plenty of services to assist you in checking for connection weaknesses.
+There are many security-conscious people on the Internet and plenty of services to assist you in checking for connection weaknesses.

 Do you value your privacy online?